Zeyneb N. Kaya

 Hi!
 I am Zeyneb, a student at Stanford University.
 I work on understanding and pushing the limits of AI, exploring robustness, learning from data (efficiently), and statistics/optimization---among other things.

-Most recently, I've worked on physics-based foundation models for computational design as co-founder/CTO @ Topological (YCS25); decentralized AI, synthetic data, and midtraining @ Dria; and RL/reasoning with text diffusion LLMs @ Stanford.
+Most recently, I've worked on physics-based foundation models for computational design as co-founder/CTO @ Topological (YC S25); decentralized AI, synthetic data, and midtraining @ Dria; and RL/reasoning with text diffusion LLMs @ Stanford.

 I’m always eager to discuss interesting ideas and opportunities—please reach out!